notaphplover/one-game/docs/backend/setup.md

 Sometimes a database is not properly created.
 Trying to launch the servers with no env variables is a way to do this.
 Reseting the db is probably the easiest way to go, at least in a local setup.

 Db state is saved on local volumes.
 Deleting the db container is not enough to reset the db state.
-Only after killing the container, removing it and removing its image the db state is reset.
+Only after killing the container, removing it and removing its volume the db state is reset.